Help Center

 Dynamic Charts Builder

-Dynamic Widgets and Blocks were created for the Elementor and Gutenberg page builders.
+Dynamic Widgets, Blocks, and Elements were created for the Elementor, Gutenberg, Bricks, and Divi page builders.
 They include Dynamic Field, Dynamic Link, Dynamic Image, Dynamic Terms, Dynamic Meta, and Dynamic Repeater.
-Using these widgets & blocks, it is possible to fetch the data dynamically from CPT/CCT custom fields, edit the widget & blocks appearance and data output in Elementor and Gutenberg, and present the result on the front end.
-Dynamic Widgets & Blocks are mainly used when building a Listing Template and can be added to the Single page templates.
+Using these widgets & blocks & elements, it is possible to fetch the data dynamically from CPT/CCT custom fields, edit the widget & blocks & elements appearance and data output, and present the result on the front end.
+Dynamic Widgets & Blocks & Elements are mainly used when building a Listing Template and can be added to the Single page templates.

 Glossaries

 Listing Calendar is a JetEngine module that dynamically shows upcoming, current, and past events.
-The module pulls metadata from CPT custom fields and outputs them on the front end using Dynamic Widgets.
-With the Dynamic Calendar widget, it is possible to present the events as a front-end Listing Grid, where each item will be clickable.
+The Dynamic Calendar lets you pull metadata from CPT custom fields and present the events as a front-end Listing Grid, where each item will be clickable.
 Listing Calendar is optimal for Events catalog pages.
+The Calendar widget, block, or element is available for Elementor, Block Editor, Bricks, and Divi.

-A custom content type (CCT) is similar to a CPT entity with a different data storage principle.
-The feature is created from the WordPress Dashboard and provides a centralized approach to storing metadata, which is optimal for big-data websites.
+A Custom Content Type (CCT) is similar to a CPT entity with a different data storage principle.
+The feature is created in the JetEngine dashboard and provides a centralized approach to storing metadata, which is optimal for big-data websites.
 All data from each CCT is saved to a separate database table and occupies rows, not columns.
 It allows saving server resources and optimizing website performance.

 Dynamic Function